SKN-SEP/VisionLineBot/README.md

 3. Connect your arduino to computer and upload the program.

 ## Assembly
 In order to build this robot, you need all the parts listed in the table below.
-The corresponding STL models are in the assets folder.
+The corresponding STL models are in the models folder.
 The skills required to assemble this robot include 3D printing, soldering, and cable management.
 | Name                 | Description                                                                 | Image                                   |
 |----------------------|-----------------------------------------------------------------------------|-----------------------------------------|
 | Arduino Uno          | Microcontroller board for controlling sensors and motors                    | ![Arduino Uno](./assets/arduino-uno.jpg) |